 Estimations for a pint of paint range from 75 to 100 square feet.
 This amount of paint will provide coverage for interior walls with doors.
 When you are buying your paint you may need to buy different sized cans to get as close to your total square footage as possible without running out or ending up with too much left over.

 You don’t want to purchase all your paint in gallons if the total square footage far exceeds your needs.
 Remember, too, that you will need to adjust your measurements if you are planning on painting your walls in different colors.
 For a wall that is 8 x 10, you may get away with buying a single pint if the manufacturer estimates that the coverage is up to 100 square feet.

 We know that not everyone has the time or patience to measure a room and then shop around for the right paint to get the job done.
-Our team can provide you with advice and guidance on purchasing the right amount of paint for each of your walls.
-Helping our customers achieve perfect results is part of our commitment to serving homeowners in Nevada.
+The Painting Company’s teams can provide you with advice and guidance on purchasing the right amount of paint for each of your walls.
+Helping our customers achieve perfect results is part of our commitment to serving homeowners in Arizona and Nevada.

 Contact The Painting Company today if you need help with your home painting project.
 We are here to keep you on the right track with expert knowledge on painting any surface.